Tell you folks, things are really popping out there today.

 But the waiting list for hernias was 18 months.

-The waiting list for hip surgery was more than that, which which leaves the elderly people either crippled or dead.
+The waiting list for hip surgery was more than that, which leaves the elderly people either crippled or dead.

 She was on Medicaid.

-Now the treatment for that is excision.
+Now, the treatment for that is excision.

-Okay, I've got twenty seconds.
+Okay, I've got 20 seconds.

 Okay.

-We will not pay for it, and they did not.
+We will not pay for it.

-So, of course, I did it, the hospital did it, and the doctors of my uh particular age Did these things free frequently and makes the system look like it's working.
+The hospital did it, and the doctors of my particular age did these things frequently and makes the system look like it's working.

-Right, but you do it out of the goodness of your heart and your Hippocratic oath.
+Right, but you do it out of the goodness of your heart and your Hippocratic Oath.

 Be right back.

-Now I'm getting all these horror stories of people have had happen to them on elevators.
+I should have known it, and I'm getting all these horror stories that people have had happen to them on elevators.

 Things I get into when I'm just trying to have fun.

-Alright, that's it for today, folks.
+All right, that's it for today, folks.

 But I hope you have a great one.